alangunning/doc-ai-analysis-starter/docs/content/guides/configuration.md

 The interactive shell exposes only a minimal set of environment variables (``PATH`` and ``HOME``) for completion.
 Use ``doc-ai config safe-env`` or set ``DOC_AI_SAFE_ENV_VARS`` in configuration files to explicitly allow or deny additional variables.
-If ``DOC_AI_SAFE_ENV_VARS`` is unset and many variables would otherwise be shown, the CLI warns to encourage deliberate configuration.
+The value is a comma-separated list where entries prefixed with ``-`` are denied while the rest are allowed.
+When overriding this setting remember to include ``PATH`` and ``HOME`` if you still want them completed.
+Unlisted variables are omitted from suggestions.

 ## API Keys and Endpoints